Ta'amireh: Tribal feuds, raids and battles

-In May 1825, the Ta'amrah Bedouins revolted after Mustafa Pasha left Jerusalem for Damascus, and were joined by some Muslims of Bethlehem.
+In early 1825, following an order by the governor of Damascus, Mustafa Pasha, to double tithes on the fellaheen (peasants) of the Jerusalem district, the Ta'amireh allied themselves with the inhabitants of Bethlehem, the Lahham family, and fugitives from nearby villages.
+They barricaded in three monasteries in Bethlehem belonging to the Greeks, Franks, and Armenians and resisted Mustafa Pasha, but were bested by the Ottomans, who punished the villagers and the Christian monks alike.
+After Mustafa Pasha returned to Damascus, in May 1825, the Ta'amireh revolted and were joined by some Muslims from Bethlehem.
 The Ottoman soldiers guarding Bethlehem had mistreated the local population, insulting women and oppressing Christians.
 During the uprising, some Ottoman soldiers were killed and others expelled.
-The Mutesellim of Jerusalem appointed Musa Bey to lead a military response.
+The mutesellim (deputy governor) of Jerusalem appointed Musa Bey to lead a military response.
 The rebels fortified villages around the monastery of St. Elias but were forced to retreat after three days of artillery bombardment.
 Musa Bey then took a strategic position between Bethlehem and Beit Jala.
 Meanwhile, armed men in Jerusalem seized ammunition from the citadel, sparking a wider revolt.